korenmiklos/talks/2022-10-17-uniwien/README.md

 > "The weaver in 1902, however, achieved that output using *eighteen* power-driven looms while the weaver of 1802 used a single handloom."
 (Bessen, 2012)

 > "On technical performance, there was a small but significant quality gap in favour of the imported [rather than Indian] machine."
 (Sutton, 2001)

+## Outline
+1. An engineering model of machines and machinists
+2. A case study of a weaving mill
+3. Imported machines and wages in Hungary, 1992-2003
+4. Discussion and conclusion

-# Machines and workers
+# An engineering model of machines and machinists
 ## Standard model
 $$
 Y = K^\alpha L^{1-\alpha}